Laiteux/Milky/README.md

 No more asking people to code checkers for you, now you can do it by yourself!

-## Purchase

-To purchase Milky, contact [Laiteux#1337](https://discordapp.com/users/551547196047360020) on Discord.

-Price is $30 (LIMITED TIME), I only accept Bitcoin and Amazon.com Gift Cards.

 ## Requirements

 You will have to import the following to your project references in order to get everything working well.